nuradamdnl/TicTacToe_4x4/README.md

 ## What It Is

-A polished Tic-Tac-Toe game built during your 5th semester, designed for both **mobile and desktop**.
+A polished Tic-Tac-Toe game built and designed mobile.
 It enhances the classic 4×4 grid gameplay with:

 * **4×4 board** gameplay — win by lining up three marks in a row.
 * **SQLite-based user auth** — register and log in securely.